Help us help others.

 Your gift of $2,500 can provide relief for families in need and help offset their out-of-pocket costs for life-changing autism programs, which can be out of reach even with autism insurance coverage.

 Your gift of $5,000 can offer intensive, early training and support for one family to learn how to positively interact with and care for their child with autism.

-Your gift of $7,500 can provide three individuals with developmental disabilities with essential skill-building opportunities so they can secure and sustain a competitive job in the community.
+Your gift of $7,500 can provide three individuals with disabilities with essential skill-building opportunities so they can secure and sustain a competitive job in the community.

-Your gift of $10,000 can provide much-needed relief for six individuals with developmental disabilities to move off of the statewide waiting list and into their own homes.
+Your gift of $10,000 can provide much-needed relief for six individuals with disabilities to move off of the statewide waiting list and into their own homes.